kcudding/ecotheory.github.io/teach/unstructured-stochasticity.md

 ### Basic forms of stochasticity and definitions
 #### Demographic stochasticity

-**Demographic stochasticity** refers to chance events of individual mortality and reproduction, such as inevitable deviation in mean birth and death rates (Lande *et al*., 2003).
+**Demographic stochasticity** refers to chance events of individual mortality and reproduction, such as inevitable deviation in mean birth and death rates (Lande et al., 2003).
 Demographic stochasticity is only significant in small populations, and we will explain this in three examples.

 - *Example* 1: Flipping a coin 10,000 times, one will get approximately 5,000 times heads; flipping the same coin 100 times, there could be some deviations from the expected 50:50; flipping the same coin 10 times, it is not suprising that one only gets 2 heads.
 The probability of getting head is approaching 0.5 as the number of trials increases.
 Let's do some experiments with R: